abilandz/NAT3054/Lecture_2/git.md

 # edit the file:
 $ echo "some text" >> someFile.txt

-# add the modified file to staging area:
+# add the modified file to the staging area:
 $ git add someFile.txt

 # make the first commit in repository for "main" branch: